Prathamesh-Ghatole/data-analysis-lastfm/README.md

 - Functions for Analysis
 - Visualization
 - Caching fetched files for faster updates
+- Detect full artist list with the Spoitfy / Musicbrainz API
+- Detect a Pattern for weekly favorite Songs, Artists, Albums
+- Make a Spotify Playlist with Recent Favorite Songs

 Feel free to check out the progress, but please note that the project is barely functional at this point.
 Contact me at: [prathamesh.biglink.to/landing](https://prathamesh.biglink.to/landing)